agnihotriketan/MultilingualDemo/README.md

 Our application should use added resource files instead of hard coded values.
 For that, I have added a class library with resources files for each language.

 On selection of language, I am setting culture and retreived value as per language from resource files.

+When we implement globalization, it is important to follow standard design guidelines .
+Because each culture may utilize different size of the screen.
+We may take care [No absolute positioning of controls, Use fluid layout with forms, No absolute size of controls, Try to arrange controls in a table].